Stairlift Cost and Other FAQs

 Our lifts are installed onto the steps with support brackets which are secured to your steps with screws.

-Our Ameriglide Rave 2 stairlift carries a 5-3-1 warranty:
+Our Ameriglide Rave 2 stairlift carries a 2-2-30 warranty *

-Be aware that the warranties for some nationally advertised stairlift companies only cover 1 year on their lifts.
-At the end of the year, they return for a “free inspection” and cleaning, which in turn is to “convince” you into signing an expensive extended warranty.
+Be aware that the full coverage warranties for some nationally advertised stairlift companies only cover 1 year.
+At the end of the year, they return for a “free inspection and cleaning”, which in turn is really a ruse to “convince” you into signing an expensive extended warranty.

 While you can purchase used and refurbished units for less money, these lifts usually carry either a limited or no warranty and sometimes come with highly worn parts.
 Oftentimes we can make you an attractive offer on a new unit with a full warranty.